Sign up for plant breeding modules

 Congratulations Dr. Steve Baenziger on the National Association of Plant Breeders lifetime achievement award!
-This award recognizes an individual who has given distinguished long-term service to the plant breeding discipline in areas such as breeding/genetics research and publication, education (graduate or undergraduate training), Extension outreach, and regional, national and/or international leadership.
+Given to him in 2015, this award recognizes an individual who has given distinguished long-term service to the plant breeding discipline in areas such as breeding/genetics research and publication, education (graduate or undergraduate training), Extension outreach, and regional, national and/or international leadership.

 "The Department of Agronomy and Horticulture has had excellent upward trajectory of their distance education opportunities for over a decade," said Dr. Roch Gaussoin, Professor and Head of the Department of Agronomy and Horticulture.
 "The appointment of Ms. Sandall as coordinator of the program will not only sustain the current momentum, but accelerate it."

 "Leah Sandall has a unique skill set and experience in distance education that will enhance, improve, and challenge us to rethink higher education in the Department of Agronomy and Horticulture," said Dave Lambe, Associate Professor of Practice.
 Lambe was co-chair of the search committee that recommended Sandall for the position and also serves on the department's Distance Education Committee.